A handmade Christmas elf is gifted with every order 🎄🎁

 The olive ash burl offers incredible shades of brown and allows us to carve butter knives, bowls but also coasters and key rings.

-knife, bowl and coaster in olive ash burl The olive ash burl
+knife, bowl and coaster in olive ash burl Olive ash burl

 Elm burl

-Creation of wooden cups, knives and spoons in elm burl to enjoy a breakfast in 100% natural tableware.
+Creation of wooden cups, knives and spoons in elm burl to enjoy a breakfast with 100% natural tableware.
 We also make elm burl coasters and key rings.

 cup and bowl in elm burl The elm burl